openshift/enhancements/enhancements/network/enable-flows-collection.md

 port, so each OVN instance only has to know the node IP and Port (which might be fixed or discovered).

+From the user-side configuration of the IPFix cache and sampling, we should use a `ConfigMap` and expose it to OVN-Kubernetes with read permissions.

 Given the aforementioned details, following subsections depicts the work to do, grouped in different tasks.